atc0005/check-cert/README.md

   - issuer

 - Multiple certificate validation checks
-  - Expiration status for all certificates in a chain
+  - `Expiration` status for all certificates in a chain
-  - Hostname value for the leaf certificate in a chain
+  - `Hostname` value for the leaf certificate in a chain
-  - Subject Alternate Names (SANs) for the leaf certificate in a chain
+  - `Subject Alternate Names (SANs)` for the leaf certificate in a chain
-  - Chain Order for the order of certificates in a chain
+  - `Chain Order` for the order of certificates in a chain
+  - `Root` for the presence of a root certificate in a chain

 ### `cpcert`